ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational Definition**

-An expression of a sequence that is derived from a referenced sequence location.
+An approximate expression of a sequence that is derived from a referenced sequence location.
+Use of DerivedSequenceExpression indicates that the derived sequence is approximately equivalent to the reference indicated, and is typically used for describing large regions for variation concepts where the precision of an exact sequence is unnecesssary.

 **Information Model**